Amaranga/Titanic-Classification-project/README.md

 ## Usage

-- Download the repository
+- Download/clone the repository

--
+- check the data path
+- run the cells in the jupyter

 ## Tech Stack